fsarron/photXclus/README.md

 > [!IMPORTANT]
 > **photXclus development and hosting happens on Codeberg**, a non-profit community-led organization.
 >
 > The GitHub repo is a mirror for convenience and visibility.
+We still accept issues on GitHub however.
+>
-You may consider moving your open-source academic projects to Codeberg.
+> You may consider moving your open-source academic projects to Codeberg.

 ## Installation
 ```bash